prakHr/automate-supervised-dataset-generation/automate_supervised_dataset_generation/README.md

 ## License

-`automate-unsupervised-dataset-generation` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`automate-supervised-dataset-generation` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.